 For those who still have enough energy to make it a few feet to a bus stop, check out the CBUS!
 The CBUS is a free downtown circulator that runs from the Short North Arts District in the north to the Brewery District/German Village in the south, with stops at many popular downtown locations along the way.
 With pick-ups happening every 10-15 minutes, visitors can hop on and hop off as much as needed to explore all there is to see, do and experience in Columbus.

 Of course, there are also options for those too tired to walk any more than they absolutely need to!
-Hopper Carts is a service that offers free, on-demand, eco-friendly rides in electric vehicles throughout the Short North Arts District and downtown.
-Hopper Carts can be hailed down like a regular taxi or summoned via a free app available for download on iPhone and Android devices.
 FreeRide Columbus is a micro-transportation service that operates downtown and offers transportation in fully street-legal, open-air golf carts.
 Interested riders can take advantage of the service by just waving it down in the same manner as a traditional taxi.
-Both services seat up to five passengers.
+Seats up to five passengers.